gknoy/cyan_memorabilia/README.md

     Current State:      Captured

 If you're running Linux a simple `lsusb` will do.

-### Working with Vagrant
+Once you know your host machine can detect the Arduino unplug it.
 You can now run `vagrant up` with the Vagrantfile configuration given.
 Once you're ssh'd in go ahead and run `lsusb`.
 If you can't see the device unplug it and plug it back in.
 Run `lsusb` again.

-### Setting up your environment
+### Setting up the Arduino Environment
-For starters we need the arduino IDE for some libraries and files.
+For starters we need the arduino IDE for some standard libraries.

     sudo apt-get install arduino